Aiven-Open/kio/README.md

       `field(metadata={"kafka_type": Primitive.string})`.
 - [ ] Setup sphinx docs with read-the-docs.
 - [ ] Implement tagged fields as a dict on all flexible entities.
+- [ ] NewType-types are named "entity", this should be renamed to something else.
+Entity is not wrong, but isn't very specific, and is too easy to mix up with schema model classes.

 [revert]: https://github.com/python/cpython/issues/82423